 Jon uses his more than 25 years of expertise in the financial markets to find and recommend beaten-down stocks on the brink of reversal and powerful momentum stocks breaking out to new highs in his advisory service, Trader's Advantage.
 This daily trading service leverages his unique swing-trading principles to capture profits of 15% to 40% in less than 90 days.

-In his new daily letter, CounterPoint Options, Jon distributes signals licensed from an independent, proprietary research and development firm that direct traders to buy calls and puts on the S&P 500 Volatility Index (VIX), the iPath S&P 500 Short-Term VIX ETN (VXX), the SPDR S&P 500 ETF (SPY) and the iShares Russell 2000 ETF (IWM).
+In his daily CounterPoint Options letter, Jon distributes signals licensed from an independent, proprietary research and development firm that direct traders to buy calls and puts on index options: typically the S&P 500 Volatility Index (VIX), the iPath S&P 500 Short-Term VIX ETN (VXX), the SPDR S&P 500 ETF (SPY) and the iShares Russell 2000 ETF (IWM).
 This unique system helps individual traders profit from the ebb and flow of market volatility in a unique, unemotional, consistent manner.